-The number of individuals who participate in each outcomes assessment method within each academic unit is shown in Table 12.1 and is described in detail in the individual assessment reports submitted by each academic unit (Appendix E).
+The number of individuals who participate in each outcomes assessment method within each academic unit is shown in Table 12.1.
+Methods are described in greater detail in the individual assessment reports submitted by each academic unit (Appendix F).
 Academic units are required to report the number of individuals assessed in each assessment method.
 Because the same students are assessed by multiple methods, the reporting process does not provide an accurate count of the total number of students that participated in outcomes assessment.
 Outcomes assessment reports demonstrate that academic programs use multiple assessment methods and a majority of students within each program participate in outcomes assessment measures.
-The sum of all individuals who participated in all assessment methods is 22,564, but this total includes multiple counts of the same students (because students participate in multiple assessment methods) and also may include non-students (because, the 'number of individuals assessed' in an alumni survey or employer survey, for example, would reflect numbers of alumni or employers, respectively, rather than current students).
+The total number of individuals who participated in all assessment methods includes multiple counts of the same students - because students participate in multiple methods - and may include non-students.
+For example, the 'number of individuals assessed' in an alumni or employer survey would include numbers of alumni or employers, respectively, rather than current students.

 Uses of assessment results are unique to each program but can be generally categorized as sharing assessment information with faculty members, developing curriculum changes in response to assessment findings, and using assessment results to justify curriculum changes that have recently been implemented.
-The most commonly cited uses of assessment results in 2003-04 were:
+The most commonly cited uses of assessment results in 2004-05 were:

-- Changes in course content - Addition / deletion of courses - Changes in degree requirements or degree sheet options - Development of tutorial and academic services for students - Justification of past curriculum changes and to show program improvement resulting from those changes - Refinement of the assessment methods or to implement new assessment methods
+- Changes in course content - Addition / deletion of courses - Changes in degree requirements or degree sheet options - Development of tutorial and academic services for students - Justification of past curriculum changes and demonstration of program improvement resulting from those changes - Refinement of the assessment methods or implementation of new assessment methods

-- Changes in course sequences - Changes in advising processes - Facilitate curriculum discussions at faculty meetings, curriculum committee meetings, and faculty retreats - Changes to student facilities such as computer labs and science labs - Development of program-based websites to provide students with academic and program information
+- Changes in course sequences - Changes in advising processes - Facilitation of curriculum discussions at faculty meetings, curriculum committee meetings, and faculty retreats - Changes to student facilities such as computer labs and science labs - Development of program-based websites to provide students with academic and program information